 3. Having a bit of a routine is good for your mental wellbeing.
 This includes trying to have a regular sleeping pattern and meal times.
 Try to include some physical activity whether sport, dance, singing or walking and perhaps somewhere you visit regularly such as a park, local grocery store or a coffee shop

 Thanks to Alison Barty for her help with this blog.
 For other support and advice please visit Student Minds.
-For resources and information about World Mental Health Day please visit the Mental Health Foundation.
+For resources and information about Mental Health Awareness Week please visit the Mental Health Foundation.